 Psychology Training Programs

-The Department of Psychiatry at Henry Ford offers an American Psychological Association accredited Pre-doctoral Internship program and Post-Doctoral Fellowships in Clinical Neuropsychology and Health Psychology.
+The Department of Psychiatry at Henry Ford offers a Doctoral Internship program and Post-Doctoral Fellowships in Clinical Neuropsychology and Health Psychology.

-The internship program was first established in 1979 and was accredited in 1983.
-The Neuropsychology Fellowship has been offered for about 25 years and the Health Psychology Fellowship for almost 15 years.
+The internship program was first established in 1979 and was accredited by the American Psychological Association in 1983.
+The Neuropsychology Fellowship has been offered for over 25 years and the Health Psychology Fellowship for over 20 years.

 We apply psychological science and methods to the provision of health services for our patients, share and encourage the use of such science and methods by others in the health care community, and participate in the development of that science and those methods.